github/training-kit/paths/windows/01c-crlf.md

   If you're using Git to collaborate with others on GitHub, ensure that Git is properly configured to handle line endings.

-  Every time you press return on your keyboard you're actually inserting an invisible character called a line ending.
+  Every time you press return on your keyboard, you're actually inserting an invisible character called a line ending.
 Historically, different operating systems have handled line endings differently.

   When you view changes in a file, Git handles line endings in its own way.
 Since you're collaborating on projects with Git and GitHub, Git might produce unexpected results if, for example, you're working on a Windows machine, and your collaborator has made a change in macOS.